mentalxgit/DoiteAuras/README.md

 [<img width="50" height="50" alt="Coffee" src="https://github.com/user-attachments/assets/183dbfd3-5b1b-4616-b110-09832d7bf153" />](https://buymeacoffee.com/doite)

 ## Contact
-Addon made by Doite & contributors, while all extensions of the 1.12/LUA 5.0 API by mentioned links at the top of this description.
-Contact me via github "Issues", or via Discord if something is wrong with __the addon__.
+Addon made by Doite, with help from contributors, while all extensions beyond the 1.12/LUA 5.0 API are mentioned at the top of this description.
+Contact me via GitHub "Issues" or via Discord if something is wrong with __the addon__.
 You can check out my other addon here: [Tactica](https://github.com/Player-Doite/tactica) (_a raid helper for raid-leaders, including auto-building raids, auto-invite, posting tactics, assigning roles in raid roster and more_).

 ## Thanks to all fellow addon developers - a special thank you to: